-The topic of highly automated driving is the focus of many automobile manufacturers’ development activities.
-Requirements such as 360° redundant surround view with numerous heterogeneous sensors, high-precision positioning or car connectivity are also challenging topics for tool suppliers.
-The dSPACE response to this is an end-to-end tool chain for autonomous driving from a single source.
-Unique rapid prototyping solutions of high-performance platforms and a tailored software environment allow for the development of complete multisensor applications in the vehicle, from perception and fusion algorithms to real-time controls.
+Requirements such as a redundant, multisensory, 360° surround view, high-precision positioning, and vehicle connectivity also present challenges for tool suppliers.
+The dSPACE response: an end-to-end tool chain for autonomous driving from a single source.
+Unique rapid prototyping solutions of compact high-performance platforms such as MicroAutoBox III, or high-end modular systems such as SCALEXIO AutoBox and a tailored software environment allow for the development of complete in-vehicle multisensor applications, from perception and fusion algorithms to real-time controls.

-Typically, functions for ADAS and automated driving, such as adaptive cruise control (ACC), autonomous emergency braking (AEB), lane keeping assist (LKA), or the intersection assistant, consist of different processing stages.
-RTMaps, a prototyping tool for multisensor applications, is typically used on the MicroAutoBox Embedded PC hardware platform for developing perception and sensor fusion algorithms in C++, OpenCV, or Python under Linux or Microsoft® Windows®.
-The calculation result is then transmitted to the application and control functions on the dSPACE MicroAutoBox II.
-The MicroAutoBox II performs real-time processing, ensures functional safety, integrates Simulink® and AUTOSAR code, and serves as the interface to the vehicle network, so it can interact with the braking and steering ECUs, for example.
-The data exchange between RTMaps and the Simulink model on the MicroAutoBox II is established via the RTMaps Interface Blockset.
+Typically, functions for ADAS and automated driving, such as adaptive cruise control (ACC), autonomous emergency braking (AEB), lane keeping assistants (LKA), and intersection assistants, complete various data processing stages.
+RTMaps, a prototyping tool for multisensor applications, is generally used on the MicroAutoBox Embedded PC hardware for developing perception and sensor fusion algorithms in C++, OpenCV, or Python under Linux or Microsoft® Windows®.
+The calculation result is then transmitted to the application and control functions on the dSPACE MicroAutoBox III.
+The MicroAutoBox III performs real-time processing, ensures functional safety, integrates Simulink® and AUTOSAR code, and serves as the interface to the vehicle network so that it can interact with the braking and steering ECUs, for example.
+The integrated software performs the data exchange between RTMaps and the Simulink model on the MicroAutoBox III.

 Subscribe to our newsletters, or manage or delete your subscriptions